-Short term objectives/benchmarks are only required for students who are eligible for special education who take an alternate assessment aligned to Alternate Eligible Content (i.e., students with the most significant cognitive disabilities who meet the six eligibility criteria to take the PASA).
+Short term objectives/benchmarks are only required for students who are eligible for special education who take alternative assessments aligned to alternate standards (i.e., students severely cognitively disabled and assessed by the PASA).
 Once the IEP team has developed measurable annual goals, the team must determine short-term objectives/benchmarks that serve as a plan for reaching annual goals and a means for measuring progress toward meeting the annual goals.